simplymichael/express-graphql-server/README.md

       GraphQL playground (say, during development), add **"https://studio.apollographql.com"** to the list of allowed origins.
     - `https` [boolean]: If true, serve requests over HTTPS (Default: `false`).
+    - `cacheBackend` [object]: The cache backend used by ApolloServer.
+      (Default is a new `InMemoryLRUCache` instance).
+      See this link on [Configuring Apollo Cache Backends][apollo-cache-backends] for more.
     - `sslPrivateKey` [string]: A string representing the private key to use for HTTPS.
 (Default: empty string) This is required (cannot be empty) if `https` is set to `true`.
     - `sslPublicCert` [string]: A string representing the public certificate (fullchain) to use for HTTPS.